Seller Delusion Is Real in Tarrant County (And It's Costing You Days on Market)

 Concessions Aren't Weakness Anymore

 Asking for concessions is now standard buyer behavior in Tarrant County.
-Contributing to closing costs, offering a rate buydown, or crediting for repairs is not a sign that the house is damaged goods — it is how deals close in 2026.
+Contributing to closing costs, offering a rate buydown, or crediting for repairs is not a sign that the house is damaged goods.
+It is how deals close in 2026.
 Sellers who refuse to offer concessions on principle are not protecting their position.
 They are extending their time on market.

 How to Snap Out of Seller Delusion (Without Giving the House Away)